bhrnjica/daany/docs/DevGuide/developer_guide.md

 packages.

-1. Install ```Daany.DataFrame```  – only. *Use this option if you want only data analysis by using DataFrame.
+1. Install ```Daany.DataFrame```  – only. *Use this option if you want only data analysis by using data frame.
 Once you click Install button, Daany.DataFrame and Daany.Math will be installed into your project app.*

 2. Install ```Daany.Stat``` package.
 This package already contains ```DataFrame```, as well as time series decomposition and related statistics features.